 Traditionally, trusts have been used as a strategy for reducing estate taxes on wealth that is eventually transferred to children, grandchildren, or other heirs.
 By funding an irrevocable trust, you can remove assets from your estate—and avoid a potential estate tax.
 Over time, the trust will enjoy the growth of the assets you transferred outside your estate, and your named beneficiaries will enjoy the use of the assets according to the terms you set out in the trust.
 Additionally, those assets transferred into the irrevocable trust may provide you with protection from creditors.

-On the surface, these changes might cause a married couple with assets below $10.7 million to regard the creation of trusts as unnecessary due to the estate tax exclusion.
-The fact is that there are many other reasons to consider employing trusts as part of your overall estate plan.
+On the surface, the increased exclusion amount might cause a married couple with assets below $22.40 million to regard the creation of trusts as unnecessary.
+However, the reality is that there are many other reasons to consider employing trusts as part of your overall estate plan.

 Understanding the benefits of trusts

-"As married couples examine the role of trusts in their wealth transfer planning, they should look well beyond federal estate tax considerations,” Bartlett says.
+"As married couples examine the role of trusts in their wealth transfer planning, they should look well beyond federal estate tax considerations," Hamil says.
 He points out that trusts can be used for many other purposes, including:

 Getting good advice

 Clearly, deciding which trust to use, if any, is a complex challenge that requires the advice and guidance of a trusted estate planning attorney.
-"For people who have been putting off addressing their wealth transfer strategies, now is the time to consider a trust that meets their needs,” Bartlett says.
+"For people who have been putting off addressing their wealth transfer strategies, now is the time to consider a trust that meets their needs," Hamil says.

 For those couples who already have a traditional estate plan in place that includes the creation of a trust upon the death of the first-to-die spouse, a reexamination of the plan in light of the increased exclusion amount may be very important to ensure that the plan continues to work as desired.
 "The many complexities of estate planning and wealth transfer strategies require professional guidance," Hamil adds.